e-picas/dev-tools/README.md

 ## Installation

-The following files are required for the DevTools to work:
+The following files are required for the Dev-Tools to work:

 -   the original script `devtools.sh`;
 -   the global configuration file `devtools.conf`;